venturadan/startup/notes.md

 # Week 1 (this is out of order because Mark subbed)

-Why are you here and why and I here
+1. Why are you here and why and I here
 	Rah rah stuff---web site that the world can see
-Very applied, learning tons of new stuff---be ok with that Jump to GITHUB repo
+2. Very applied, learning tons of new stuff---be ok with that
+3. Jump to GITHUB repo and explain
 	Build Simon and "Startup company" in parallel
-Spend lots of time, focus on mastery, stay up to date Codepen
+4. Spend lots of time, focus on mastery, stay up to date
-	Learn all the stuff about Codepen
+5. Codepen?
+	a.
 HTML is structure, CSS is style, JS is behavior browser renders HTML code
 			it doesn't throw errors, it just does its best and you have to "think like the computer" to debug (but also printf/comment technique)---you have to fix stuff or it will come back to bite you
-	How do HTML, CSS and JS know about each other and interact?
-In Codepen?
-In general? know what all the HTML/CS/JS stuff is called/for why isn't my rotating border gradient rotating around---safari problem?
-Yep.
-Chrome had better development tools (according to Mark).
-Standardize on Chrome***
+	b. not all browsers play the same (show rotating border gradient doesn't work in safari problem (what about FireFox?)
+Chrome has better development tools (according to Mark).
+Standardize on Chrome
-	-->W3schools.com tutorials
+	c.
+W3schools.com tutorials
-	JS is dangerous because browsers can capture all kinds of events Is looking at webpage code a good idea? seems like Mark gave some kind of caution about this...?
+	d.
+JS is dangerous because browsers can capture all kinds of events

-History
+6. History
+	a.
 IPv4 (32bit addressing), IPv6 (128bit addressing)
-	Packet: address, IP, TCP, UDP, port (16bit addressing) browser
+	b.
+Packet: address, IP, TCP, UDP, port (16bit addressing)
+	c. browser
-	routers
+	d. routers
+	e.
 DNS (.com, .edu, .gov, .org, etc.?) subdomain servers "trick is getting other people to use your DNS" weakness to attack---bottleneck
-	AWS (or whatever: google, Facebook, etc.)
+	f.
+AWS (or whatever: google, Facebook, etc.) virtual machines
-			virtual machines
-	what about firewall???
+	g. what about firewall???
+	h.
 Net neutrality
-	network address translation (NAT)
+	i. network address translation (NAT)
 		needed because we haven't adopted IPv6
-		lets us squeeze more machines into IPv4 by multiplexing using ports? how to register a new machine/address onto the internet? used to be just the address
+		lets us squeeze more machines into IPv4 by multiplexing using ports?
+	j. how to register a new machine/address onto the internet? used to be just the address
 		but now more chaotic
-	punchcards-->personal computer-->virtual servers (command line)
+	k. punchcards-->personal computer-->virtual servers (command line)

-GitHub student backpack

-Use google to find answers and don't pay
-	how to weed out the bad stuff
+7. Use google to find answers and don't pay how to weed out the bad stuff

-AWS Console
+8. AWS Console
 	How can you accidentally pull a Wingate? what all is an AMI?
 		how to make my own